 Hot cross buns

 These spiced buns are traditionally served on Easter Friday.
-But we tend to devour them as soon as they hit the shops.
+But the husband tends to devour them as soon as they hit the shops.
 If you’re making your own, try experimenting with different flavours and ingredients.
-We find cocoa powder and orange or caramel and sea salt make absolutely delicious combos.
+I find cocoa powder and orange or caramel and sea salt make absolutely delicious combos.
 If hot cross buns are two-a-penny in your household, why not make a hot cross bun and butter pudding?
 You can simply use the buns as an alternative to bread.
-Add to this to your Easter recipes list and your friends and family will love you for it!
+Add this to your Easter recipes list and your friends and family will love you for it!

 Chocolate eggs are of course an Easter staple.
 But making them at home is a lot more straightforward than you think.
 The key lies in purchasing a good quality Easter egg mould and chocolate solids with a high cocoa mass.
 However, you’ll also need to master the art of tempering chocolate (the process that makes chocolate look glossy).
 Jamie Oliver’s recipe for chocolate Easter eggs is a great family one, while more adventurous chocolatiers can try adding stripes for the perfect finish to these eggs.
 If you’re time-poor, eggs to look out for this year include Hotel Chocolate’s Easter egg sandwich and Waitrose’s dark chocolate avocado-shaped egg.